heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 #### What is device owner?

-Device owner (DPC) is a part of Android enterprise functions which provides the ability to freeze and unfreeze the app without root.
+Device owner (DPC) is a part of Android enterprise functions which provides the ability to freeze and unfreeze any apps without root.

-The following is a setup tutorial:
+One device can only have one device owner.
+Please do not enable on the phone directly, it will not work.

+To enable the device owner permission on your device, follow the instruction:

-1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
+1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) command line clearly.
 2. Go to "Settings - Accounts", remove ALL ACCOUNTS including your Google account.
 3. If multi-user or guest mode has been set on your device, also need to be closed or deleted
 4. Run "adb shell dpm set-device-owner com.catchingnow.icebox/.receiver.DPMReceiver " on your computer.